Spells Writing Lab, Inc.

-Spells Writing Lab, Inc. (formerly Spells Writing Center, Inc.) aka (“Spells”) is a Philadelphia, Pennsylvania, US-based 501(c)(3) non-profit organization that develops the creative and expository writing abilities of school-age children, 6 to 18 years old, through writing programs and teacher development.
-Spells was inspired by the model established by 826 National an organization started by educator Nínive Calegari and Dave Eggers, author of "A Heartbreaking Work of Staggering Genius," and founder of the publishing house, McSweeney's.
+Spells Writing Lab, Inc. (formerly Spells Writing Center, Inc.) (“Spells”) is a Philadelphia, Pennsylvania, US-based 501(c)(3) non-profit organization.
+Founded in 2009, the organization provides creative and expository writing programs for school-age students and professional development for teachers.

+Spells was inspired by the model established by 826 National an organization started by Nínive Calegari and Dave Eggers.